MikeGuantonio/practiceUno/README.md

 TODO
     1. Add behavior to Wild Cards X
-    2. Add behavior to Special Cards
+    2. Add behavior to Special Cards X
     3. Add method to ask player what they want to do next
     4. Graphical Interface
     5. Networking Interface